mynaparrot/plugNmeet-docs/docs/security-overview.md

 ### 5. Secure Session Flow

-The end-to-end connection process is designed with security at each step:
+The end-to-end connection process is designed with security at each step.
+The exact flow can vary based on the room's configuration (e.g., whether E2EE is enabled).

-1.  **Token Verification**: Client verifies its token with the backend.
+1.  **Token Verification**: The client verifies its access token with the backend.
-2.  **E2EE Key Prompt (if applicable)**: If self-insertion is enabled, the user provides their secret key, which is hashed client-side.
-3.  **NATS Connection**: The client connects to NATS using the credentials from step 1.
-The NATS auth service grants fine-grained permissions.
+2.  **NATS Connection**: The client connects to NATS using the credentials from step 1.
+The NATS auth service grants fine-grained permissions for the session.
-4.  **Initial Data Fetch**: The client requests initial room data over the secure NATS connection.
+3.  **Initial Data Fetch**: The client requests initial room data over the secure NATS connection.
-5.  **E2EE Key Import**: The client imports the E2EE key (either from the server or derived from user input).
+4.  **(Conditional) E2EE Key Import**: If End-to-End Encryption is enabled for the room, the client imports the E2EE key.
+This key is either received from the server or derived from the user's manual input, depending on the room's E2EE settings.
-6.  **Media Connection**: The client connects to the LiveKit media server, enabling E2EE with the imported key.
+5.  **Media Connection**: The client connects to the LiveKit media server.
+If E2EE is active, it enables encryption with the imported key.
-7.  **Encrypted Communication**: All subsequent data and media are now end-to-end encrypted.
+6.  **Secure Communication**: All subsequent data and media are now handled according to the room's security configuration, with E2EE applied if it was enabled.

 ### 6. Browser Storage (IndexedDB)